solaranamnesis/randolph-kirkpatrick/nummulosphere/part-3-full-text-english.md

 "Having, throughout life, constantly heard the charge of materialism made against those who ascribed the more involved phenomena to agencies like those which produce the simplest phenomena, most persons have acquired repugnance to such modes of interpretation.
 Such an attitude of mind, however, is significant not so much of reverence for the Unknown Cause, as of irreverence for those familiar forms in which the Unknown Cause is manifested to us.
 Men who have not risen above that vulgar conception which unites with matter the contemptuous epithets 'gross' and 'brute,' may naturally feel dismay at the proposal to reduce the phenomena of Life, of Mind, and of Society, to a level with those which they think so degraded.
 The course proposed does not imply a degradation of the so-called higher, but an elevation of the so-called lower."

-"May we not without hesitation affirm that a sincere recognition of the truth that our own and all other existence is a mystery absolutely and for ever beyond our comprehension, contains more of true religion than all the dogmatic theology ever written." ('First Principles,' Herbert Spencer.)
+"May we not without hesitation affirm that a sincere recognition of the truth that our own and all other existence is a mystery absolutely and for ever beyond our comprehension, contains more of true religion than all the dogmatic theology ever written." (_First Principles_, Herbert Spencer.)

 Concerning matter and spirit the same philosopher writes "The one is no less than the other to be regarded as but a sign of the Unknown Reality which underlies both."